Kush134/vin-hack/README.md

 ## How we built it ⚙️

-First and foremost, it is Crafted with 💙.
 The whole process can be broken into the following points :-
 - React, Redux on the frontend
 - Express.js, Node.js, Sockets, WebRTC, Twilio Live on the backend
 - External services like Twilio, Cohere.ai